DCsunset/kv-lsmt/README.md

 # KV store based on LSM Tree

-This project implements a KV store based on LSM Tree.
+This project implements a KV store inspired by LSM Tree.

 ## Design